rife2/bld-kotlin/README.md

 Please make sure the Kotlin compiler is [installed](https://kotlinlang.org/docs/command-line.html#install-the-compiler).

+The plugin will look in common locations such as:
+- `KOTLIN_HOME`
+- `PATH`
+- SDKMAN!
+- Homebrew
+- JetBrains Toolbox (IntelliJ IDEA, Android Studio)
+- etc.

 You can also manually configure the Kotlin home location as follows:

 ```java